Michelle Candotti

 Michelle Candotti (born 18 May 1996) is an Italian pianist.

 Biography

 Michelle Candotti was born in Pisa.
 She graduated from Evaristo Felice Dall'Abaco Conservatory in Verona at the age of 14.
 She obtained the Master in Performance degree with distinction and the Artist Diploma at the Royal College of Music in London.
 She lives and works mainly in Hamburg.

 Awards and achievements

 Candotti has participated in numerous national and international piano competitions.
-Notably, she is known for achieving the following:
+She is known for achieving the following: